emqx/emqx-docs/en_US/deploy/cluster/lb.md

 | [HAProxy](https://www.haproxy.org) | Yes             | <https://www.haproxy.com/solutions/load-balancing.html> |
 | [NGINX](https://www.nginx.com)     | Yes             | <https://www.nginx.com/solutions/load-balancing/>       |

-The following section will take the HAProxy or NGINX as an example to illustrate how to configure an LB in EMQX cluster.
+The following section takes the HAProxy or NGINX as an example to illustrate how to configure an LB in EMQX cluster.

 ## Configure HAProxy/NGINX in EMQX